afrux/forum-widgets-core/README.md

 export default class MyWidget extends Widget {
   className() {
     // Custom class name.
+    // You can also use the class "AfruxWidgets-Widget--flat" for a flat widget (not contained in a block).
-    // Please avoid applying custom styles so that it works fine with other flarum themes. return 'MyWidget';
+    // Please avoid strong custom styling so that it looks consistent in other themes. return 'MyWidget';
   }